abingham/emacs-ycmd/README.md

 (set-variable 'ycmd-global-config "/path/to/global_config.py")
 ```

+**Spacemacs users:** Note that if you're using spacemacs, it will set this if
+you don't.
+This is not always what you want!
+See the spacemacs ycmd
+documentation for more info.

 If you've got project-specific ycmd configurations (almost certainly
 called `.ycm_extra_conf.py`), and if you want them automatically
 loaded by ycmd as needed (which you probably do), then you can